“Training is everything. The peach was once a bitter almond; cauliflower is nothing but cabbage with a college education.” – Mark Twain

 Jumping jacks and designed to improve your cardiac rhythm.
 Start by standing with your feet together in your arms by your sides.
 Jump into the air and open your legs and raise your arms horizontally before bringing all your limbs back to their starting position before you land.
 Repeat this activity at a moderate rhythm.
 Make sure that you breathe in at the start position and exhale as you jump.
 It’ll also help to contract your abs as you do it.

-This exercise can strengthen your hamstrings, your buttocks, and your back.
-Lower the kettlebells to your thighs and as you stand back up raise your arms towards the sky.
+This next exercise can strengthen your hamstrings, your buttocks, and your back.
+Grab your kettlebell – a lightweight one to start, raise it to thigh level and as you stand back up raise your arms towards the sky.

 The final warm-up exercise, core strength works your abs and oblique muscle.